mwcraig/algebra-based-intro/lab-manual.md

 Humans need energy (we call it "food") to survive, and this energy has to come from somewhere.

-- .Use an online calorie calculator (such as the one at http://www.calculator.net/calorie-calculator.html ) to estimate your daily caloric need and:
+- Use an online calorie calculator (such as the one at http://www.calculator.net/calorie-calculator.html ) to estimate your daily caloric need and:
-  - .record this number in your lab notebook
+  - record this number in your lab notebook
-  - .convert the number to Joules (really Joules / day)
+  - convert the number to Joules (really Joules / day)

 Let's assume we have a technologically advanced device that can convert, with 100% efficiency, solar energy into your caloric energy.
 Find how much area you need to absorb the solar energy by:

-- .Looking up the term "insolation" (it's NOT the stuff that keeps your house warm), and finding a typical insolation value for the United States.
+- Looking up the term "insolation" (it's NOT the stuff that keeps your house warm), and finding a typical insolation value for the United States.
-- .Use the insolation value you found, along with your daily Caloric requirements, to find the area (in square-meters) needed by our technologically advanced device to convert enough solar energy to keep you "fed".
+- Use the insolation value you found, along with your daily Caloric requirements, to find the area (in square-meters) needed by our technologically advanced device to convert enough solar energy to keep you "fed".
 Record this number in your lab notebook.

 In preparation for B-Level, look up (using a textbook / journal article / good internet source):

-- .A typical value for the efficiency of photosynthesis for converting sunlight into biomass
+- A typical value for the efficiency of photosynthesis for converting sunlight into biomass
-- .The term "trophic level", and "the 10% rule", and describe them
+- The term "trophic level", and "the 10% rule", and describe them

 ### Basic Lab (B-level)

 In C-Level, you found the area necessary to harvest enough solar energy to "feed" you, assuming 100% of it could be converted to "food".
 Unfortunately, devices for converting solar energy into consumable energy (we call them "plants") are not nearly that efficient!

-- .Using the efficiency of photosynthesis you found in C-Level and the "10 % rule", find the new total area required to convert solar energy into plant energy into Caloric energy.
+- Using the efficiency of photosynthesis you found in C-Level and the "10 % rule", find the new total area required to convert solar energy into plant energy into Caloric energy.
-- .Our model so far assumes that we get to convert solar energy into plants year-round.
+- Our model so far assumes that we get to convert solar energy into plants year-round.
 Looking outside, this is not the case!
 Estimate how much more area you need to collect enough extra energy during the "growing season" to keep you fed year-round.
 Record this number in your lab notebook.

 The next refinement to our model: we just assumed that you only eat plant-derived calories.
 We now need to modify this number to account for the meat/veggie split in your diet.

-- .Estimate the percentage of your calories that are animal-derived (meat, eggs, egg-based noodles, milk, fish) and the percentage that are plant-derived.
+- Estimate the percentage of your calories that are animal-derived (meat, eggs, egg-based noodles, milk, fish) and the percentage that are plant-derived.
 These numbers should add to 1!
-- .Using these percentages, the ideas of "trophic levels" (the 10% rule), find the new area required to absorb enough solar energy to feed you!
+- Using these percentages, the ideas of "trophic levels" (the 10% rule), find the new area required to absorb enough solar energy to feed you!

 Next Up – Go Big!
 We want to estimate the total population that the Earth can support using this model.
 Do this by:

-- .Averaging your areas with those of your group members to get a more representative value
+- Averaging your areas with those of your group members to get a more representative value
-- .Finding (look it up!) the total amount of farmable land on the planet.
+- Finding (look it up!) the total amount of farmable land on the planet.
 This is sometimes called "arable" land, and you will likely have to convert the units to square meters.
-- .Use both your average and the total arable area to find the maximum number of people the Earth can support, and compare with the Earth's current population.
+- Use both your average and the total arable area to find the maximum number of people the Earth can support, and compare with the Earth's current population.

 Uncertainties – Your estimate is most definitely an estimate, but that does not mean we can't estimate uncertainties.
 With your group, pick one aspect of the model (one of the assumptions) that you believe uncertainty will have the largest effect on your final number.
 Estimate the uncertainty, and change the assumption to the "smaller" end, and see how much your final area changes.
 What percent did your answer change by?